Sex Worker HIV Risk: What the Evidence Actually Says

 A prevention point that gets missed

 If a person living with HIV is on effective treatment and maintains an undetectable viral load, sexual transmission does not occur.
-[11] That is one reason why “sex worker” cannot be used as a shortcut for personal risk.
+[11] That is another reason “sex worker” should never be used as a shortcut for personal risk.

 “A person living with HIV who is on treatment and maintains an undetectable viral load has zero risk of transmitting HIV to their sexual partners.”
 [11]